cottoknoah/JavaFX-Practice/README.md

 - Use built in methods
 - Assist in semester projects
 - Mentor others in setting up IDEA configurations and structure best practices

+# Install

+- JavaFX in global library of IDEA